someonewithpc/fediverse-playground/README.md

 ## Run multiple Fediverse Software locally, for development

-Note that this is not necessarily a production ready system, it's very likely some things are unsafely configured
+> Note that this is not necessarily a production ready system, it's very likely
+> some things are unsafely configured

+A common problem when developing federated software is the need to test for compatibility with other such software.
+This leads developers to test their software against semi-random publicly available instances of their or other software.
+This is not ideal since then developers may not have access to logs, or to make changes, which slows down development.
+This project aims to solve that by allowing you to run as many copies of each software locally.

 ## Supported software

  - GNU social v3
  - GNU social v2 (WIP)

+Feel free to contribute your software!
+More will be added, such as GoToSocial, Lemmy or Mastodon

 ## Setup ('installation')